-For employees who wish to take paid parental leave during a time when it will not run concurrently with FMLA leave, arrangements for the timing of the paid parental leave must be requested and approved in advance by the employee’s immediate supervisor or department chair, similar to Paid Time Off (PTO).
+For employees who wish to take paid parental leave during a time when it will not run concurrently with FMLA leave, arrangements for the timing of the paid parental leave must be requested and approved in advance by the employee’s immediate supervisor or department chair, similar to PTO.
 Supervisors are encouraged to be flexible in granting approval for paid parental leave requests taken after the first 12 weeks following the birth or adoption.

 When an employee wishes to take paid parental leave concurrent with FMLA leave immediately following the birth or adoption of a child, the payments sequence shall be as follows, unless otherwise requested and approved in advance:

-- For an employee who has not given birth to the child, the employee will use paid parental leave, followed by PTO, with the option of retaining a portion of his or her PTO balance in accordance with Family and Medical Leave (FMLA) policy.
+- For an employee who has not given birth to the child, the employee will use paid parental leave, followed by PTO, with the option of retaining a portion of his/her PTO balance in accordance with Family and Medical Leave (FMLA) policy.
 Any remaining FMLA leave will be unpaid.

-The University will maintain all benefits for employees during the paid parental leave period just as if they were taking any other University paid leave such as paid vacation leave or paid sick leave.
+The University will maintain all benefits for employees during the paid parental leave period just as if they were taking any other University paid leave such as paid sick leave or paid time off.

-University staff members who are covered by collective bargaining agreements should refer to the appropriate contract article.
+University staff members covered by collective bargaining agreements should refer to the appropriate article in their contract.